How to Export Kindle Highlights & Notes With Full Context (2026)

 You marked something interesting three years ago.
 Now you open the export and see the quote, but the context that made it meaningful is missing.
 Was this a claim the author was making, or refuting?
 What was the example that followed?

 I built TextMuncher for exactly this kind of extraction.
-You open the book in Kindle Cloud Reader, navigate to the section you need, and the extension captures the full page text automatically.
-You get clean, copyable text — not just the isolated quote.
+You open the book in Kindle Cloud Reader, go to the section you need, and the extension captures the full page text automatically.
+You get clean, copyable text rather than just the isolated quote.

 It also works when you've hit the 10% highlight limit and can no longer export new highlights through Amazon's notebook.
 If the text is visible in Cloud Reader, TextMuncher can extract it, regardless of how many highlights you've already exported.